glassBead-tc/glassBead-001-atris/README.md

 1. Interpret user queries about Audius data.
 2. Select the appropriate API endpoint based on the query.
 3. Make requests to the Audius API.
-4. Retrieve and format data from the API for tracks, playlists, and trending content.
+4. Retrieve data from the API for tracks, playlists, and trending content.
 5. Provide specific answers to queries about track information, playlist details, and trending tracks.

-The agent now provides targeted responses to a variety of queries, including track searches, playlist information, and trending content.
-The output formatting has been refined to match the expected answer format.
+However, there are currently issues with API connectivity and response handling that need to be addressed.

 ## Running Atris